-The piston system in this easily paired with any mil-spec lower receiver and gives you all the benefits you would expect from a piston-driven upper.
+The piston system in this is easily paired with any mil-spec lower receiver and gives you all the benefits you would expect from a piston-driven upper.

-The accuracy is more than good enough for home-defense, competition, or varmint hunting, and the chamber is chrome-lined for increased durability and less wear when shooting steel-cased ammo.
+The accuracy is more than good enough for home defense, competition, or varmint hunting, and the chamber is chrome-lined for increased durability and less wear when shooting steel-cased ammo.

-The squared-off looking handguard might seem uncomfortable, but when you pick up this upper, you’ll realize it is anything but.
+The squared-off-looking handguard might seem uncomfortable, but when you pick up this upper, you’ll realize it is anything but.

 The hammer-forged barrel features a durable nitride treatment, and the rifling is 1:7 twist.